What is Pupil Premium?

 How much Pupil Premium funding does UTCN get?

-We currently have funding of £36,465 for Pupil Premium students.
-The number of students eligible for the Pupil Premium in 2016-17 is 43 (27.2% of the Key Stage 4 cohort)
+Last year we had funding of £40,135 for Pupil Premium students.
+The number of students eligible for the Pupil Premium in 2016-17 was 43 (27.2% of the Key Stage 4 cohort).
+The Pupil Premium funding will be calculated early in the 2017-18 academic year when the new cohort is established.

 Overarching Objective for Pupil Premium